cloudflarearchive/cfapp_sample/README.md

 CloudFlare does not require you to provide any tests.
 This repository contains a sample suite in case you are interested in one way to build tests for cloudflare.js modules.

-To run the sample suite, boot up a webserver with the root of this repository as the document root, and open suite.html.
+To run the sample suite, boot up a webserver with the root of this repository as the document root, and open test/suite.html.

+##modules of interest.

+CloudFlare has a set of modules that you can use when writing apps

+###cloudflare/dom

+A dom manipulation library similar to browser methods, but more generic

+###cloudflare/path

+Tools for parsing where the page is

+###cloudflare/loader

+An AJAX wrapper that behaves similarly to jquery.ajax

+###cloudflare/config

+General information about the site your module is running on

+##Interface

+You can specify an interface in your cloudflare.json for site owners to use to configure your application.
+The results of that configuration are available in "your_app/config"